LuisAlejandro/agoras/docs/usage.rst

 .. note::
    The ``--network twitter`` parameter is deprecated.
 Use ``--network x`` instead.

-See the :doc:`migration guide <migration>` for converting legacy commands to the new format.
+See the :doc:`migration guide <migration/index>` for converting legacy commands to the new format.